ponceedi000/about-me/README.md

 ## About Me

 I created an "About Me" webpage that showcases who I am as a person and a Software Developer.
 The webpage opens up with a prompt that takes user input followed a quiz that also takes user input utilizing JavaScript.
 The webpage also provides responses to user input, accomplished with conditional statements.
+This project now also includes for loops and while loops intergrated within the quiz.
+It also has a scoring system at the end of the quizz to let the user know how they did.

 ### Author: Ediberto Ponce